 Continuing to assist refugees in Australia

 They soon established Sanctuary, and began working as volunteers for the Governments Community Refugee Settlement Scheme.
 Within 12 months, they welcomed four refugee families from Central America to Coffs Harbour.
 “It was a huge undertaking, as most arrived traumatised, with nothing but the clothes they were standing up in!
 We helped them in every way possible, including accommodation, furniture, food, clothes, schools, bank, medicare, and so on, and tried to make them feel safe and welcome…..”

 In 1997, the group became a Registered Charity and began to send money directly to refugees suffering overseas, as well as clothing, shoes and medicines.
 In response to the famine in S.Sudan, over $17,000 was raised and sent to help feed those in need.
-The Sanctuary Australia Foundation sponsors and assists refugees who are in desperate situations overseas, and over the last eighteen years they have helped thousands of refugees from many war-torn nations, including Chile, El Salvador, Vietnam, Iraq, Burma, Bosnia and Southern Sudan.
+The Sanctuary Australia Foundation sponsors and assists refugees who are in desperate situations overseas, and since 1987 have helped thousands of refugees from many war-torn nations, including Chile, El Salvador, Vietnam, Iraq, Burma, Bosnia and Southern Sudan.
 On arrival, these refugees are assisted with accommodation, furniture, food, clothing and are generally welcomed into the community.

 In 1996, Sanctuary set up a revolving travel loan fund in order to provide interest-free airfare loans for refugees to come to Australia.
 Read more about it on our programs page.
 Sanctuary continues to provide assistance for refugees wanting to sponsor their relatives stuck overseas, as well as advice and support for those who are struggling to find accommodation, employment, and housing.